Environmental (EPA) (0)

 Illegal Dumpsite Clean-up

 Upon receiving a completed application the tribal member will be contacted to set a time up for the dump-site to be inspected.
 Assessments will be done to determine how hazardous the site is the will determine where to start with our cleanup and what equipment is needed.
 GPS will also be done on all sites.
-Due to cost and budget, clean ups take time.
-There is a pre existing list and tribal members will be notified of this list if the member wants our services.
-Our current waiting list is up to Two (2) years.
+Currently, due to limited equipment, jobs that require heavy duty equipment are on hold.
+We still accept completed applications and jobs will be placed accordingly.

 You MAY NOT dispose of your trash along roadways, in fields, wooded areas, stream valleys (creeks), & park-lands.

-The Comanche Nation Office of Environmental Programs held our 4th Annual Earth Day on Tuesday, April 16th, 2014.
-We had several tribal members and students with their parents in attendance.
-We also had several vendors and other Environmental Entities as well as our own Divisions come set up and share their information.
-Our 4th Annual Earth Day event was a huge success and planning for next year has begun!
+The Comanche Nation Environmental Program held our 5th Annual Earth Day event on April 22, 2015.
+We had several students from surrounding schools and many tribal members in attendance.
+We also had several vendors and other Environmental Entities, as well as our own divisions set up booths to share information and helpful tips on being more environmentally aware.
+Our 5th Annual Earth Day even was a great success and planning for our next year has begun!

 Assistant Director/Water Quality Division